 While there are a number of possible approaches to the summit the main trail starts at Hinata Ooya 日向大谷 which is accessed through two interconnecting buses from Seibu Chichibu Station click here.
-Depending on the time of year you either transfer at Ogano machi Yakuba mae 小鹿野役場前 or like I did at the Ryokami Chosha 両神庁舎 (50mins) followed by a connecting bus to Hinata Ooya (30mins).
-In total it took 90 minutes from Seibu Chichibu Station costing 500 yen to reach trail head.
-The bus stop at Hinata Ooya is located below the well-appointed Ryokami-sansou 両神山荘 which is open year round and makes a nice place to stay if you intend on breaking up the hike.
+Depending on the time of year, you either transfer at Ogano machi Yakuba mae 小鹿野役場前 or as I did at the Ryokami Chosha 両神庁舎 (50 minutes), followed by a connecting bus to Hinata Ooya (30mins).
+In total, it took 90 minutes from Seibu Chichibu Station costing 500 yen to reach trailhead.
+The bus stop at Hinata Ooya is located below the well-appointed Ryokami-sansou 両神山荘 which is open year-round and makes a nice place to stay if you intend on breaking up the hike.

-The first section is reasonably flat as you find yourself straddling above the Usukawa River 薄川.
-After 30 minutes the trail forks with the lesser used Nana Takizawa course 七滝沢コース veering to your right.
+The first section is reasonably flat as you find yourself straddling the Usukawa River 薄川.
+After 30 minutes, the trail forks, with the lesser-used Nana Takizawa course 七滝沢コース veering to your right.
 A sign advises sticking to the main trail as erosion and landslides have made some areas difficult to pass.
 It takes a further 90 minutes to reach the now unmanned Kiyotaki-goya 清滝小屋.
-The hut has a water hole and an adjacent campsite which is sheltered making a good place to pitch a tent.
+The hut has a water hole and an adjacent campsite that is sheltered, making it a good place to pitch a tent.

-After taking a lunch break I off loaded my tent and some other gear in the hut and headed up to the summit.
-The trail becomes steep rather quickly with chains and ropes to help negotiate some of the more gnarly parts.
-Whilst not difficult I can imagine the rocks would become somewhat hazardous in the wet.
-Not so subtlety there is a notice board at the start of the hike indicating areas where reported accidents and fatalities have occurred – a death toll if you like.
-In the last five years there have been fifteen such incidents including six deaths.
-Though undeniably blunt it drums home the need to be cognisant of your surroundings.
+After taking a lunch break, I offloaded my tent and some other gear in the hut and headed up to the summit.
+The trail becomes steep rather quickly, with chains and ropes to help negotiate some of the more gnarly parts.
+While not difficult, I can imagine the rocks becoming somewhat hazardous in the wet.
+Not so subtle, there is a notice board at the start of the hike indicating areas where reported accidents and fatalities have occurred – a death toll, if you like.
+In the last five years, there have been fifteen such incidents, including six deaths.
+Though undeniably blunt, it drums home the need to be cognisant of your surroundings.

-About half way to the summit you pass the Ryokami Shrine 両神神社 guarded by some komainu or guardian dogs.
-From the Shrine it takes another 25 minutes to reach Mt.
-Ryokami (1,723 m) though it’s a lot easier going from here.
-Arriving late in afternoon meant that I was alone though the view was masked with a light haze.
-Getting back to the hut was a little quicker taking just on an hour.
-The campsite was still unoccupied and no one was staying at the hut either which meant I was lucky enough to keep the serenity to myself.
+About halfway to the summit, you pass the Ryokami Shrine 両神神社 guarded by some komainu or guardian dogs.
+From the shrine, it takes another 25 minutes to reach Mt.
+Ryokami (1,723 m), though it’s a lot easier going from here.
+Arriving late in the afternoon meant that I was alone, though the view was masked by a light haze.
+Getting back to the hut was a little quicker, taking just an hour.
+The campsite was still unoccupied, and no one was staying at the hut either, which meant I was lucky enough to keep the serenity to myself.
 Outside the Kiyotaki-goya there is a covered eating area ideal for preparing a meal.
 The hut is lined with tatami mat flooring and has plenty of bedding.
-Interestingly it also has a flush toilet which is something I had yet to encounter at a mountain hut.
+Interestingly, it also has a flush toilet, which is something I had yet to encounter at a mountain hut.

 I woke early with the morning sun streaming through my tent.
 I managed to wolf down breakfast before the first of the morning climbers arrived.
-The hike back to Hinata Ooya basically requires repeating yesterday’s route though there is an option of detouring via the Hitou waterfall 日藤の滝 which takes around 30 minutes return.
-As with the previous day there are five short river crossings to make before arriving at Kaisho 会所 where the Nana Takizawa course intersects.
+The hike back to Hinata Ooya basically requires repeating yesterday’s route, though there is an option of detouring via the Hitou waterfall 日藤の滝 which takes around 30 minutes to return.
+As with the previous day, there are five short river crossings to make before arriving at Kaisho 会所 where the Nana Takizawa course intersects.
 I reached the bus stop a good hour in advance and tucked into lunch.
-During this time a lady and her mother arrived and in the course of our conversation generously offered to drive me back to the Seibu Chichibu Station which I gladly obliged.
+During this time, a lady and her mother arrived, and in the course of our conversation, they generously offered to drive me back to the Seibu Chichibu Station, which I gladly obliged.